que-rb/que/README.md

       # Do whatever you want with the error object.
     end

+You can find documentation on more issues at the project's [Github wiki](https://github.com/chanks/que/wiki/_pages).

 ## TODO

 These aren't promises, just ideas for possible features: